-The Hurricane Matthew continues on its slow but steady track across the Caribbean and how the climate change must have affected this type of phenomenon is still something many are wondering about it.
+Hurricane Matthew continues on its slow but steady track across the Caribbean; how climate change could have affected this type of phenomenon is still something many are wondering about it.

 The Hurricane is moving toward Haiti, Jamaica, and Cuba, experts caution that the storm's impact could be devastating.

-This fiercest Caribbean and category four's storm made landfall at the south-western tip in Haiti at about 12:00 GMT.
+This fiercest Caribbean and category four storm made landfall at the south-western tip in Haiti at about 12:00 GMT.